A note from Kat about the the name of her practice:

 Knowing that you, as all humans, have blind-spots, are you open to receiving feedback in order to create the relationships you yearn for?… What I offer in my practice includes a way for individuals, couples and groups to explore various conversational, body-oriented and therapeutic models, and the chance to be in community through workshops, retreats, and yoga classes.

-This aim focuses on how one deals with money, success and power.
+This aim focuses on how one deals with career, money, success and power.
 Finding a way to support ourselves without being at odds with our moral code is extremely important, and counseling can be a way to examine and appreciate the possibilities for one’s life.

 Few of us undertake a truly conscious journey of the creative, sensual or sexual, and due to how easily abused this path is by so many, it’s easy to understand why.
 Learning how to nourish oneself and experience enjoyment without over-indulgence, and learning to embrace life’s bounty is an exhilarating practice!
 Getting in touch with your creativity, deepening your relationship with your own sexuality, partaking of the arts, and opening up to new attitudes and experiences, is essential food for the soul.
 I work with many individuals and couples in this arena.